xChristianZx/FCC2/Projects/calculator/README.md

 * [x] User Story: I can keep chaining mathematical operations together until I hit the equal button, and the calculator will tell me the correct output.

 *Note* -
-Using math.js for computing as I wanted to avoid using eval() out of best practices
+Originally used *math.js* for computing as I wanted to avoid using javascript's function property *eval()* out of best practices; however I'm starting to think there both the same